 The rules are set to mainly achieve the following: (1) keeping good manners when conducting the meetings, (2) finding out the will of the majority, (3) preserving the rights of the minority, and (4) facilitating the orderly transaction of the business.

 This is the name given to any book that includes the rules on conducting business (parliamentary procedure) in organizations.
 It is the manual of parliamentary procedure.
 A group/organization generally creates its own rules and then adopts such a book to include meeting procedures not covered in its rules.
 Organizations choose books that fit their needs.

-Robert's Rules of Order, often simply referred to as Robert's Rules, is a set of rules for conducting orderly meetings, which aim at accomplishing goals fairly.
+Robert's Rules of Order, often referred to as Robert's Rules, are a set of rules for conducting orderly meetings, which aim at accomplishing goals fairly.
 It is a manual of parliamentary procedure, or in other words, it is a parliament authority.